 Broadcasting

 Four broadcasting methods are tested in IU PolarGrid: Scatter-Allgather-BKT/MST/Broker, and Multi-Chain.
-The first three are all the methods following the principle of “divide, distribute and gather” and the final one is a pipeline based method.
-The major differences of the first three are in the Allgather stage, while the first one bucket algorithm, the second one uses M, but the third one uses broker.
+The first three are all the methods following the principle of “divide, distribute and gather” and the final one is a pipeline based method described above.

 The original one-broker and mesh-network solutions are not included in performance evaluation because they are not only extreme slow in theoretical performance but also easily cause failures in real experiment.
-The action of sending 1 GB data to a broker could fail in most of times.
-Due to the constraint of 1Gbps connection, one-broker method could use about 1250 seconds and mesh-network method could use 240 seconds on 125 nodes based on theoretical analysis.
+The action of sending 1 GB data to a broker often fails.
+Due to the constraint of 1Gbps connection, one-broker method uses about 1250 seconds and mesh-network method uses 240 seconds on 125 nodes from a theoretical analysis.

 For time evaluation, we measure the whole broadcasting process which starts from serializing message, then sending data, and ends with getting all the ACK messages from the receivers.
 We test the performance of broadcasting from a small scale to a moderate large scale.
 The range include 1 node, 25 nodes with 1 switch, 50 nodes under 2 switches, 75 nodes with 3 switches, 100 nodes with 4 switches, and 125 nodes with 5 switches.
 We also test on different data size, including 100 MB and 1GB.
 Each test is done 10 times.
 The performance results are given in Fig. 10 and Fig. 11.